spacetelescope/jdaviz/docs/imviz/plugins.rst

 performant at the cost of accuracy but should be accurate to within a pixel for most cases.
 If approximation fails, WCS linking still automatically falls back to full transformation.

+Since Jdaviz v3.9, when linking by WCS, a hidden reference data layer without distortion will be created and all the data would be linked to it instead of the first loaded data.
+As a result, working in pixel space when linked by WCS is not recommended.
+Additionally, any data with distorted WCS would show as distorted on the display.
+Furthermore, any data without WCS can no longer be shown in WCS linking mode.

 For the best experience, it is recommended that you decide what kind of link you want and set it at the beginning of your Imviz session,